Common Dwarf Mongoose

 Key Features

-- Short, pointed muzzle and small, rounded ears
+- Pointed muzzle with small, rounded ears

 When You’ll See Them